wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 How to strike a balance between the need for a <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> and the difficulty in obeying him implicitly?

 **Maharaj:**&ensp;What is done under pressure of society and circumstances does not matter much, for it is mostly mechanical, mere reäcting to impacts.
-It is enough to watch oneself dispassionately to isolate oneself completely from what is goïng on.
+It is enough to watch oneself dispassionately to isolate oneself completely from what is going on.
 What has been done blindly, without minding, may add to one’s <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span> — otherwise it hardly matters.
 The *guru* demands one thing only: clarity and intensity of purpose, a sense of responsibility for oneself.
 The very reality of the world must be questioned.